Rockies vs. Brewers Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Rowdy Tellez, Charlie Blackmon and others in the Milwaukee Brewers-Colorado Rockies matchup at Coors Field on Wednesday at 8:40 PM ET.
+Player prop bet odds for Rowdy Tellez, Charlie Blackmon and others are available when the Milwaukee Brewers visit the Colorado Rockies at Coors Field on Thursday at 3:10 PM ET.

 Bet on this matchup or its props with DraftKings!